vitalune/FilterForge/README.md

 <h3>Exclaimer</h3>

 Currently, this app works only on Desktop.
-Mobile devices are able to view the app and apply filters, but are not able to download the filtered image.
+Mobile devices are able to view the app and apply filters, but are unable to download the filtered image.

 ---